 The number of MSPs increases with each year due to the growing popularity of cloud services.
 Select a trusted certified MSP that can provide the appropriate level of support.
 Before selecting an MSP, create a checklist of your criteria and requirements.
 Compare different managed service providers and select the one that best meets your needs.

 Choice of software

-There are a number of different data protection solutions Disaster Recovery as a Service providers can use, from a variety of developers.
+There is a number of different business data backup solutions that Disaster Recovery as a Service providers can use, from a variety of developers.
 The software used for disaster recovery can be available for manual installation by each individual customer in single-tenant mode or can be installed by DRaaS providers in a multi-tenant mode.
 It is crucial that you and your MSP use a robust data protection product developed by a reputable vendor.
 To make the right choice, check that the software used by the MSP can perform VM backup, replication, failover, and failback, as well as granular object recovery (e.g., for files, folders, or database objects).